Tammy Hembrow Sizzles In Flirty Daisy Bikini In New Photo Series

 Her skimpy bikini top featured two flowers on her chest and had very thin straps.
 Her cleavage was on full show and a hint of her sideboob peeked through.
 Her matching bottoms had a flower accent in the center and side ties with long tassels.

 The photo was taken from a lower vantage point, and it left her toned abs on full show.
 She was also photographed as she was bathed in sunlight, and her deep tan glowed in the shot.
-Her butterfly, palm tree, and writing tattoos on her arms were also fairly prominent.
+Her butterfly, palm tree, and script tattoos on her arms were also fairly prominent.

-Tammy wore her hair down and sported a complementary makeup application that seemed to include dark, long lashes, shimmery eyeshadow, lots of bright pink blush, and light pink lipstick.
+Tammy wore her hair down and sported a complementary makeup application that seemed to include dark, long lashes, shimmery eyeshadow, bright pink blush, and light pink lipstick.

 In the second snap, the model lounged in a similar pose but glanced to her right with her right hand resting behind her neck.
 Her sideboob was on full show and her hair seemed to be blowing in the wind a little.

-Behind her was a clear, blue sky as she was seemingly enjoying soaking up the rays.
+Behind her was a clear blue sky as she was seemingly enjoying soaking up the rays.

-The photo set has been liked over 99,000 followers so far in the first hour since it went live.
+The photo set has been liked over 99,000 times in the first hour since it went live.

 “Hot fire flames!!” exclaimed an admirer, using a string of fire emoji to make their point.